loanple/CovidTweetSentimentAnalysis/README.md

 4) **Network Analysis** -
 Identify users who are highly connected by examining centrality and node degree & find users that can spread information to many other users. *(Packages: iGraph, NetworkX, or Scikit-network)*

+## Use Cases
+**Topic Modeling & Sentiment Analysis**
+* Potential topics marketers to use to review in order to sensitive about the pandemic situation
+* The sentiments keywords shows various sentiment combination of each tweet, giving the possibility to understand groups of tweets classified by the models
+* With topic modeling, we could segregate the tweets to identify the group of tweets that Twitter should look into more to address any false information or disputed claims
+**Entity Recognition & Network Analysis**
+* Classified and visualized top named entities trending during the COVID pandemic
+* Moving forward, network analysis can be expanded further by combining with account type predictions; currently, it’s hard to determine the characteristics and motives of individual users (buzzers, academics, etc.)